The Okanagan Sunflower

 A true sign of spring in the Okanagan is the emergence of the Arrowleaf Balsamroot flowers (Balsamorhiza sagittata), also known as the Okanagan Sunflower.
 Their brilliant yellow colour is spectacular particularly when seeing an entire hillside adorned with the flower.

-Kalamoir Regional Park is an excellent place to see the flower in all its glory.
-From picture taking opportunities right along the lower paths to whole hillsides speckled in yellow, a trip to Kalamoir during the spring while the Arrowleaf Balsamroot flower is in bloom is worth the trip.
+Kalamoir Regional Park is one of the best places in the Okanagan to see this cheerful flower.
+From picture taking opportunities right along the lower paths to whole hillsides speckled in yellow, a trip to Kalamoir during the spring while the Arrowleaf Balsamroot flower is in bloom is worth the trek.

 Cultural Significance of the Arrowleaf Balsamroot flower: